 Beyond the Calendar:

 There is more that can go into a planner beyond just a calendar.
 There are address/contact inserts, inserts for fitness, finance and bills, password lists, to-do lists, plain paper and so much more.
-I found specific planner inserts for planning blog posts and home improvement projects.
+I found specific planner inserts for social media posting schedule and home improvement projects.
 There are options for reading lists, movie lists, goal, meeting notes, and so many more.
-Search for “planner printable” + (your preferred size, like “personal” or “half-sheet”) on Etsy and you will have more things you can plan or organize than you could have possibly imagined.
+Search for “planner printable” + (your preferred size, like “personal”, “A5” or “half-sheet”) on Etsy and you will have more things you can plan or organize than you could have possibly imagined.

 To read the rest of the series: